 She’s a musician, a lover of nature and a fan of the arts.

 “When I’m not working, I love to spend time hiking, playing my violin and baking.
 I also enjoy visiting museums in Los Angeles — the Getty is a favorite — and going to the beach.”

-Falls in New England sweep her off her feet.
+Fall season in New England sweeps her off her feet.